brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 ## Foreword

-RxJS is an awesome library that can help us with creating **reactive web-applications**.
-Reactive web-applications can be overwhelming in the beginning but they can be really rewarding afterwards.
+RxJS is an awesome library that can help us with creating **reactive web applications**.
+Reactive web applications can be overwhelming in the beginning, but eventually, they can be really rewarding.

-This article is all about making the paradigm-switch from thinking imperative towards **thinking reactive**.
+This article is all about making the paradigm switch from thinking imperatively towards **thinking reactively**.
-In this article we will learn how to write a reactive calendar-application in only a few lines of code (**spoiler: It's gonna be realtime too**).
+In this article, we will explain how to write a reactive calendar application in only a few lines of code (**spoiler: It's gonna be real time too**).

-We will use Angular, Angular material, typescript, RxJS, firebase and angularfire as our main technology-stack.
+We will use Angular, Angular Material, TypeScript, RxJS, Firebase, and AngularFire as our main technology stack.
 Keep in mind that this article really focusses on reactive programming.
-Don't expect a deep dive in all RxJS operators, but rather expect how to draw, think and reason about reactive web-applications.
+Don't expect a deep dive into all RxJS operators, but rather expect an explanation of how to draw, think, and reason about reactive web applications.
 We will learn **how to think in streams**.
-If you haven't heard about streams yet please read [this awesome article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) first.
+If you haven't heard of streams yet, please read [this awesome article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) first.

 **Note:** This article contains personal terminology.

-## The reactive calendar
+## The Reactive Calendar
-This is the application that we are going to write.
+This is the application we are going to write.
 It's a small but complete calendar application that allows us to:

-- Switch between different viewmodes: day, week, month.
+- Switch between different view modes: day, week, month.
-- Navigate to previous and next days, weeks and months
+- Navigate to previous and next days, weeks, and months.
-- Add appointments, update appointments and remove them
+- Add, update, and remove appointments.
-- Search for specific appointments
+- Search for specific appointments.

 ![Reactive calendar](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar1.png)

-The user can interact with the following UI-elements:
+The user can interact with the following UI elements:

-- **Next button:** Allows the user to go to the next day in day-mode, week in week-mode, etc...
+- **Next button:** Allows the user to go to the next day in day mode, week in week mode, etc.
-- **Previous button:** Allows the user to go to the previous day in day-mode, week in week-mode, etc...
+- **Previous button:** Allows the user to go to the previous day in day mode, week in week mode, etc.
-- **Day, week, month buttons:** Allows the user to switch between the different viewmodes
+- **Day, week, month buttons:** Allows the user to switch between the different view modes
-- **Searchterm input:** Allows the user to filter the appointments on the fly
+- **Search term input:** Allows the user to filter the appointments on the fly
 - **Plus-buttons in the grid:** Allows the user to create new appointments
-- **Trashcan-buttons in the grid:** Allows the user to remove appointments
+- **Trashcan buttons in the grid:** Allows the user to remove appointments
 - **Description inputs:** Allows the user to update the description of an appointment

-I decided to use firebase as a backend and because of that, our application will be realtime and offline first by default!
+I decided to use Firebase as a backend and because of that, our application will be realtime and offline first by default!

-**Note:** One small issue, I've been a bit lazy so we can only create lunch-appointments =) But hey!
+**Note:** One small issue, I've been a bit lazy so we can only create lunch appointments. =) But hey!
 Consider it some homework.

-## Setting up the project
+## Setting Up the Project

 I've created the git branch **initial** to get us started.
-It contains the default logic/components, setup and styles.
-There is no reactive code written yet, just plain angular code.
+It contains the default logic/components, setup, and styles.
+There is no reactive code written yet, just plain Angular code.
 The goal is to write the reactive part ourselves.

-### The component tree
+### The Component Tree

 ![The component tree](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar3.png)
 The dumb components (blue) are already implemented.
 The ```app-root``` (orange) is the one and only smart component in the application and the only place where we will write code.